5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 EFI folder for the Gigabyte Z490 Vision G mainboard I've been working on and refining constantly since September 2020.
 It's based on Dortania's OpenCore Install Guide, ACPI Hotpatches from Daliansky's "OC-Little" Repo and my own research.
 I've dumped the system `DSDT`, analyzed it and added missing components to fine tune the config.

 This is a *genuine* Z490 Vision G EFI built from scratch, unlike most EFIs posted on Forums, Repos and in the terribly awful HackinDROM App.
-These EFIs are either based on generically patched DSDTs by Olarilla/MadLon (please stay away from those!) or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary DeviceProperties for Tunderbolt, an I219 Ethernet Controller, an on-board WiFi/BT module.
-On top of that it won't even pass OC validate sucessfully.
+These EFIs are either based on generically patched DSDTs by Olarila/MadLon (please stay away from those!) or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary DeviceProperties for Tunderbolt, an I219 Ethernet Controller, an on-board WiFi/BT module.
+On top of that it won't even pass OC validate successfully.

 My EFI Folder does not contain any of this unnecessary junk.
 It also doesn't require `FakePCIID.kext` to get the Intel® I225-V 2.5 Gigabit Ethernet Controller working.
 I think this is the most sophisticated Z490 Vision G EFI folder on Github yet!
 And just for fun, I added Clover, too.